 A randomized, double-blind, placebo-controlled trial showed that infants younger than two months who were fed milk containing Lactobacillus rhamnosus GG and Bifidobacterium lactis until the age of one reduced their risk of middle ear and respiratory infections.
 (30) Another study following 326 children ages 3 to 5 found that probiotic supplementation reduced the number of school days missed due to illness by 25% and saw a 65% decrease in visits to the doctor for antibiotic treatment.
 (31)

-Still another randomized, double-blind, placebo-controlled study followed 237, 234 and 250 adults over three consecutive winter seasons to assess how well probiotics would restore intestinal balance and prevent respiratory-tract infections.
+Another study followed 237, 234 and 250 adults respectively over three consecutive winter seasons to assess how well probiotics would restore intestinal balance and prevent respiratory-tract infections.
 Each winter season represented a phase of the trial.
 In the first phase, the treatment group received a combination of Lactobacillus plantarum, Lactobacillus rhamnosus and Bifidobacterium lactis along with the prebiotic FOS.
-During the second trial phase, the treatment group received the same formula but with the addition of the antimicrobial lactoferrin.
+During the second trial phase, the treatment group received the same formula, but with the addition of the antimicrobial lactoferrin.
 Finally, the treatment group in the third phase received a symbiotic formula that contained both probiotics and prebiotics in one pill.
 The average duration of flu-like and upper-respiratory-tract infections improved in phases one and two of the trial.
 Incidences of cold and cough decreased in phase three.

 Finally, in a review of the literature, reductions in the severity of respiratory-tract infections were seen in five out of six studies.
 (33)